-Table 1 lists some highlights from the history of numerical analysis.
-Its attempt to extrapolate to the future summarizes some of the thoughts I have expressed in this hour.
+Table 1 lists some highlights from the history of scientific computing.
+Its attempt to extrapolate to the future summarises some of the thoughts I have expressed in this essay.

 When I looked at this collection of predictions, I was startled to see that a theme emerges from them.
 Some are what one might call purely technical.
-The others, however, those marked in the table by asterisks, have a pronounced sociological flavor.
-They have a theme in common:
+The others, however, those marked by asterisks, suggest a trend:

-Humans will be removed from the loop. (\)
+Human beings will be removed from the loop. ()